InspiryThemes/realhomes-docs/docs/property-detail-page-settings-modern.md

 There are 10 types of different settings you can change for **Property Detail Pag**e (Single Property Page).

-1. Breadcrumbs
-2. Basics
+1. Basics
-3. Common Note
+2. Common Note
-4. Video
+3. Video
-5. Virtual Tour
+4. Virtual Tour
-6. Map
+5. Map
-7. Attachments
+6. Attachments
-8. Agent
+7. Agent
-9. Views
+8. Views
-10. Similar Properties
+9. Similar Properties

 To change any of the above settings you can go to “**Dashboard → Appearance → Customize → Property Detail Page**”.